webinstall/webi-installers/caddy/README.md

 **Startup Registry**

-You can use [Serviceman](https://webinstall.dev/serviceman) to create and start the appropriate service launcher for Windows 10.
+You can use [Serviceman](https://webinstall.dev/serviceman) to create and start the appropriate service launcher for Windows.

 Install Serviceman with Webi: